Tuyki/starter-hugo-academic/content/publication/2021_ICHI/index.md

 ---
-title: Multi-output Gaussian Processes for Uncertainty-aware Recommender Systems
+title: Quantifying Predictive Uncertainty in Medical Image Analysis with Deep Kernel Learning

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Zhiliang Wu,
 - admin
+- Jindong Gu
-- Florian Büttner
+- Volker Tresp

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

-date: "2021-07-27T00:00:00Z"
+date: "2021-08-09T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-07-27T00:00:00Z"
+publishDate: "2021-08-09T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;